NHOrus/srwq-compilation/episode-05.md

 The Shadow Mirrors have all but been destroyed by unknown but very familiar invaders from the dimension they planned to invade themselves.
 In your escape, you managed to capture one: Arado Balanga, a young man who should be dead.

-Having brutalised Arados testicles to get him ready for interrogation, you back off and let Irm and Kai, the two people who think they're in charge, have their say.
+Having brutalized Arado's testicles to get him ready for interrogation, you back off and let Irm and Kai, the two people who think they're in charge, have their say.

 "Oh god...oh god, just keep her away from me."

-"I'll try my best." resasures Irm shakily.
+"I'll try my best." reassures Irm shakily.
 "Now, explain why you attacked us."

 "It wasn't an attack!!!
-We were just....we had to come!
-The *Cracks* , they were tearing everything apart!!
-Nothing was making sense anymore...although not as bad as here!!!"
+We were just... we had to come!
+The *Cracks,* they were tearing everything apart!!
+Nothing was making sense anymore... although not as bad as here!!!"

 "Slow down son." chimes in Kai.
 "If you weren't attacking, why are your pals sitting in our base, next to the corpses of half of our forces?"

 "I dunno!
-Gilliam said something about a...a thingummy wave, as we were crossing, that the two forces were on the same path.
+Gilliam said something about a... a thingummy wave, as we were crossing, that the two forces were on the same path.
 I, I guess must have crashed into them headlong, or something.
 It was an accident!
 We weren't exactly trained for this!"

-"What are the *Cracks* ?"
+"What are the *Cracks?"*

-This is the queitest thing you've said all day.
+This is the quietest thing you've said all day.
 This only makes it more pronounced.
 Irm shivers a little.

 "....It was a few months ago.
 We'd just fought off a big palooka, someone called Dark Brain, massive guy from another dimension.
 We thought we'd seen the last of him, but then, the Cracks started happening.

-"Stuff just started....to change.
-It would dissappear, and something similar but different would be there in its place.
-The New York crater dissappeared, and in its place was a big dome with a different city inside, deserted except for tomato plants.
-A whole colony dissappeared, and in its place was a gigantic laser cannon, crewed by a bunch of German guys who thought they were 'New-types'.
-We found a floating island full of wierd monster-robots, and a giant red spear at the South Pole.
+"Stuff just started... to change.
+It would disappear, and something similar but different would be there in its place.
+The New York crater disappeared, and in its place was a big dome with a different city inside, deserted except for tomato plants.
+A whole colony disappeared, and in its place was a gigantic laser cannon, crewed by a bunch of German guys who thought they were 'New-types'.
+We found a floating island full of weird monster-robots, and a giant red spear at the South Pole.

-"Then, Ring....Mao Industries just vanished.
+"Then, Ring...
+Mao Industries just vanished.
 All the people.
-There were 20,000 satellites, a hundred drone mecha that defended the place, and a massive microwave generator to power them...but not a single person."
+There were 20,000 satellites, a hundred drone mecha that defended the place, and a massive microwave generator to power them... but not a single person."

 You replace your knee in Arado's groin.
 It feels like theres still something left to squish.